dinoanasta/SoftwareDesignProject/README.md

 ## About this project :)
 This is a drag-and-drop graph creator interface for studying graph theory.
 It allows the student to visually create their answer to tutorial questions, and download them in a format that can be automatically marked/submitted for marking.
 There is a practice mode with a few pre-set markers, where you can check your answers without submitting them, and a testing/submission mode where you can only download your answer for submission.

 For instructors, this means that you can set tutorial-type practical questions on graph theory, and still be able to automatically mark them.
-Our project currently supports downloading the answer files in JSON format, and in a Java object format.
+Our project currently supports downloading the answer files in JSON format, and converting this into a Java object format (see [Java](Java)).

 ## Installation:
 The [GraphGenerator](GraphGenerator) folder can be deployed on a server for organisational use, anyone who can access a copy of these files can run it in a browser window (preferably Chrome) and use the full functionality of the project.
 It does not require an internet connection to use.